Agency Partners

 Key learnings from this report

-• The median time to hire for Artificial Intelligence Engineers in Norway stands at 33 days, indicating a competitive landscape where quick hiring strategies are essential to secure top talent effectively.
+• The current median time to hire for Artificial Intelligence Engineers in Norway stands at 33 days, indicating a competitive recruitment scenario where streamlined hiring processes are essential for attracting top talent in a timely manner.

 Number of roles opened and closed for Machine Learning Engineers in Oslo in the last 3 months